 - Swap them out for the protein in your favorite energy bowl or salad creation.

-See, like I said – they’re so versatile!
-And since we’re baking them and using low-fat ground turkey, they’re actually pretty good for you as well.
-These healthy turkey meatballs are definitely winning!
+See, like I said – they’re so adaptable!
+And since we’re baking them and using low-fat ground turkey, they’re pretty good for you as well.

 First, preheat your oven to 400 degrees.
 Next, add all of your ingredients to a large mixing bowl and stir until everything is mixed together well.